 The Dredging Contractors

 The Dredging Contractors of America, formerly the National Association of Dredging Contractors (NADC), is a non-profit trade association that has represented the interests of the U.S. dredging and marine construction industry and its members for over thirty years.
-The present membership includes ten large companies, fifteen small companies and three associate members that operate on the Atlantic, Gulf and Pacific coasts, the Great Lakes, the inland rivers, and in Hawaii and Alaska.
+The present membership includes ten large companies, fourteen small companies and three associate members that operate on the Atlantic, Gulf and Pacific coasts, the Great Lakes, the inland rivers, and in Hawaii and Alaska.

 The U.S. Army Corps of Engineers is the Federal agency responsible for the majority of dredging activities in the United States, controlling the permitting process for all projects, as well as planning and design, feasibility analysis, policy, funding and contract administration.
 The Corps is the industry’s primary customer.
 Its actions determine the scope, shape and health of the U.S. dredging industry.
 Changes in the Corps’ water resources policy, environ-mental restrictions, procurement pro-cedures, funding and legislation impact the viability and profitability of U.S. dredging contractors.
 Proactive planning is required to assure that the industry is able to meet all the Corps’ dredging needs but also to counteract actions or trends that would have a negative effect on the market.